 The mask fitted to my face but in a way that made my head look like a huge white sphere, goodbye any signs of shape that my face had as this skimmed over them and didn’t hug them at all.
 After removing after around 20 minutes when the mask started to dry out and peel away from the face I massaged in the little excess that had been left behind.
 Instantly my skin felt fresher, soft and moisturised.
 All good on paper…

-The next morning I had the MOTHER of all breakouts, I’ve seriously not had a breakout which has brought me out in more spot over night in the longest time, as I’ve had clear skin for weeks and changed nothing else in my routine it leads me to think that it had to be reaction based, and this had to be the cause.
+The next morning I had the MOTHER of all breakouts, I’ve seriously not had a breakout which has brought me out in more spot over night in the longest time, as I’ve had clear skin for weeks and changed nothing else in my routine it leads me to think that it had to be reaction based, and this was most likely to be the cause.

-Overall I enjoyed the experience of the mask, but I wouldn’t return to try it again whilst I might consider trying others from the range if they were easier for me to get a hold of.
+Overall I enjoyed the experience of the Florapy Calendula Sage Sheet Mask, but I wouldn’t return to try it again whilst I might consider trying others from the range if they were easier for me to get a hold of.
 At $8 a pop it takes them to being more expensive than I normally like spending on a single use mask, however the comparable bio-celluose masks are never ones which are at the £3 mark and are always £5+, which takes them to being fairly priced.
-I don’t think my breakout experience was necessarily reflective of everyone’s experience and maybe I’m allergic to Sage (I’ve tried plenty of of products with Calendula in in the past and Sage is more unusual in my lineup.
+I don’t think my breakout experience was necessarily reflective of everyone’s experience and maybe I’m allergic to Sage (I’ve tried plenty of of products with Calendula in in the past) and Sage is more unusual in my lineup.

 Have you tried Florapy Masks before?